No. 11 Squadron RAAF

-No. 11 Squadron is a Royal Australian Air Force (RAAF) maritime patrol squadron based at RAAF Base Edinburgh.
+No. 11 Squadron is a Royal Australian Air Force (RAAF) maritime patrol squadron based at RAAF Base Edinburgh, South Australia.
 It was formed in 1939 and has seen active service in World War II, East Timor, the War on Terrorism and the 2003 Gulf War.
 The squadron became known to the public through its participation in the Great Southern Ocean rescues of wrecked sailors, such as Tony Bullimore and Isabelle Autissier.

 History

 Second World War

-No. 11 Squadron was established on 25 September 1939 at RAAF Base Richmond, equipped with two Supermarine Seagulls and two Short Empire flying boats.
+No. 11 Squadron was established on 25 September 1939 at RAAF Station Richmond, New South Wales.
+It was equipped with two Supermarine Seagulls and two Short Empire flying boats.
 The squadron's first commanding officer was Flight Lieutenant James Alexander.
-In late September, the squadron deployed to Port Moresby in New Guinea where it monitored Japanese shipping movements in the region.
-In mid-1940, the squadron received another two Empires as it sought to expand its operations to places such as Thursday Island and Bougainville.
-The squadron was re-equipped with six Catalina aircraft in 1941, before transferring some of its aircraft to No. 20 Squadron RAAF.
+In late September, the squadron deployed to Port Moresby in New Guinea, where it monitored Japanese shipping movements in the region.
+In mid-1940, the squadron received another two Empires as it began to expand its operations to places such as Thursday Island and Bougainville.
+The squadron was re-equipped with six Consolidated Catalina aircraft in 1941, before transferring some of its aircraft to No. 20 Squadron RAAF.
 In late November, the squadron helped search for survivors from HMAS Sydney following its battle with the German auxiliary cruiser Kormoran, but was unsuccessful.

-Upon the outbreak of war with Japan in December 1941, No. 11 Squadron began flying long range patrol missions across the South West Pacific area; these would continue throughout the war and would sometimes be up to 20 hours in duration.
+Upon the outbreak of war with Japan in December 1941, No. 11 Squadron began flying long-range patrols across the South West Pacific area; these would continue throughout the war and would sometimes be up to 20 hours in duration.
 It suffered its first loss on 8 December when one of its aircraft crashed on take-off in Port Moresby; all six crew members were killed.
-On 12 January, the squadron launched an attack on the Japanese airbase at Truk, but it was cancelled due to bad weather.
-Further raids were undertaken throughout the next couple of months around Rabaul and patrols were undertaken along the north coast of New Guinea during which the squadron lost one aircraft shot down and several others were damaged in attacks or in accidents.
+On 12 January, the squadron launched an attack on the Japanese airbase at Truk, but it was abandoned due to bad weather.
+Further raids were undertaken throughout the next couple of months around Rabaul and patrols were undertaken along the north coast of New Guinea during which the squadron lost one aircraft shot down and several others damaged in attacks or in accidents.
 The squadron also flew evacuation missions, repatriating military personnel and civilians back to Australia as the Japanese attacks intensified.
 In May, following the Japanese air attacks on Port Moresby, the squadron was withdrawn to Australia, arriving in Bowen, Queensland, from where it flew reconnaissance sorties in support of Allied naval operations during the Battle of the Coral Sea.
 Throughout the remainder of the year, the squadron undertook anti-submarine and anti-shipping patrols, and several bombing missions in New Guinea during which one Catalina was lost.